 fields and professionals.

-First Draft for the Ready on the S.E.T. and…Action!
-Intitiative is a service that links entertainment industry professional to science, engineering and technology experts during the development and production of entertainment content.
-The S.E.T. program’s First Draft service is still in development, but so far over a dozen Boeing engineers have been trained to provide advice and suggestions to creative community members interested in engineering.
+First Draft for the Ready on the SET and…Action!
+Initiative is a service that links entertainment industry professionals to science, engineering and technology experts during the development and production of entertainment content.
+The SET program’s First Draft service is still in development, but so far over a dozen Boeing engineers have been trained to provide advice and suggestions to creative community members interested in engineering.

 For unique engineering facts, creative application suggestions, and more, view our latest Spotlight On… Engineering on our Spotlight On Resources Page.

 A Picture This forum is hosted by the Entertainment Industries Council in collaboration with science, engineering and technology industries and organizations and held at the National Cable and Telecommunications Association.